 Look at the cost of fixing your mortgage and changing your home loan.
 Application and exit fees, ongoing costs and property valuations are costs that you can possibly encounter when fixing a home loan’s rate.
 These costs can add thousands to a home loan’s value.
 Always make sure you do the math before you sign any contract.

 3. Understand Break Fees

 Most fixed rate home loans have a ‘break fee’ clause that prevents the lender from sustaining a loss, should you elect to withdraw from the home loan before the end of its term.
 Sure there are now laws in place that prevent this fee from being exorbitant, but a lender is still allowed to recoup their costs.
 So don’t be lulled into a false sense of security.
 Instead you need to be aware of what your break costs are and when and how your lender can enforce these.

 4. Get a Handle on Extra Home Loan Repayment Restrictions

 Most fixed rate home loans will not allow you to make additional repayments on your loan, or if you can make additional repayments, these are restricted to a certain amount such as $10,000 per annum.
 If you pay more than this amount off your home loan, then your lender can penalise you.

 5. Know About the Lack of Extra Home Loan Facilities

 Most fixed rate home loans do not come with a redraw facility or an offset account, so if you’re used to using these facilities to get ahead or as a way to save, then you may want to consider the alternatives.

 Are you looking to compare home loans?
-Then contact eChoice and find the right home loan for YOU today
+Then start your search with eChoice’s rate table and find the right home loan for YOU today